|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 L’Abbaye de Fontenay

-L’Abbaye de Fontenay, one of the oldest Cistercian monasteries in France, became a UNESCO World Heritage site in 1981.
-One can see why.
+L’Abbaye de Fontenay, near Montbard, is one of the oldest Cistercian monasteries in France.
+It became a UNESCO World Heritage site in 1981 and it is easy to see why.

 Structurally so beautiful, the warm sandstone building needs no adornment.
 The architecture is strong and uncluttered.
 The stained glass is gentle in tones of aquamarine, soft blues and yellow geometrics.
-With light pouring through the windows and along the cloisters, you cannot fail but to be in awe.
+And with light pouring through the windows and along the cloisters, you cannot fail but to be in awe.
+This is a peaceful place, designed for spirituality.

-The Abbaye flourished between the 12th and 15th centuries, then during the French Revolution, it was turned into a paper mill by Elie de Montgolfier, a descendant of the inventors of the hot air balloon.
+The Abbaye flourished between the 12th and 15th centuries, then during the French Revolution, the monks left and it was turned into a paper mill by Elie de Montgolfier, a descendant of the inventors of the hot air balloon.

-More recently, Fontenay was the backdrop for filming some of the scenes in the beautifully portrayed ‘Cyrano de Bergerac’ when Gérard Depardieu gave an award-winning performance.
+Frequently used as a film location, Fontenay Abbey was perhaps most famously the backdrop in the beautifully portrayed 'Cyrano de Bergerac' when Gérard Depardieu gave an award-winning performance.

 *Open daily thoughout the year